Centrattic/conversation-continuation/README.md

 i don't know
  ['Riya] take a minute to think 🙂
  ['
+* Ok the results from manual coherence checking are quite interesting.
+Super uber high activation diffs are associated with extreme non coherence (like 500 level activation diff).
+But there's also a lot of non-coherent situations with low activation diff.
+And a number of situations where we seem to fnd the "sad" vector instead of the "happy" vector and friend is sad :p, and these have a relatively high diff, and so I rate them lower on coherence so they don't overtake good happy ones.
+And then most of the trials appear to be quite coherent but quite low diff, so not really happy, just neutral.
+But the sad ones make me hopeful that it's possible to find the happy vector... we'll see as this trial goes on!
+Maybe I need a lot more trials and need to automate coherence checking, either smt unsupervised (consistency checks) or similar,but these might be super hackable :(, and so maybe have to go with like llm judge or something.
+Oh!
+Maybe I train a coherence probe for the obvious situations, and I just probe not the activations (expensive) but the logit dists
+* This is so depressing.
+Why is there a sad vector but not a happy vector 😭 Is contrast consistence just not a thing here 😭 Maybe the question "how are you" in our conversation history (friend_hist) is just like always sad response, because mainly asked around time when friend was lacking sleep?
+And steering isnt good enough to fix this because finetuning shrunk happy vector a lot.
+But later trials do approach talking about emotions more, hmmm.
+I should try steering on the base model to test, highkey!
+* Maybe something to do here is steer against actual phrases the friend-bot has said, like "not good" or "not much better" which come from our conversations
+* OMG!
+Some small evidence that contrast consistency holds??
+Like if I negate alpha for the vector i got that was "sad-ish" friend now becomes happy!
+But super weird since my steering vector has - for sad directions and + for happy directions, so perhaps I messed up my sign somehwere -- this seems plausible, just can't see where here.
+CHECK THIS.
+Also maybe have separate coefficients for how much of positive vs. negative vectors to add in (like not just a single alpha, this seems maybe good to tune too).

 ### Version 2: I'm adding TDA + Steering!
 (7/18/25)
 Ideas: